CosmoLike/cocoa/Cocoa/external_modules/data/README.md

         elif [ "${EXT:?}" == "DATASET FILE EXTENSION" ]; then

-          # Add code on how to decompress the file extension of your dataset
+          # Add code on how to decompress the file extension of the dataset

         else